odea-project/qAlgorithms/README.md

 ## Introduction

-Welcome to `qAlgorithms`, a comprehensive C++ library designed specifically for processing analytical data.
-Our focus is on the non-target screening data domain, ensuring precise and reliable data processing for this complex field.
+`qAlgorithms` is a standalone non-target screening analysis workflow for processing Liquid Chromatography High-Resolution Mass Spectrometry (LC-HRMS) data.
+We focus on ensuring precise and reliable processing in this complex field, while providing fast processing without depending on user parameters.

+While `qAlgorithms` started as a library for processing, the high interdependency of every step from profile mode mass spectrum to feature means it requires extensive work from the end user to use only one "step" of the processing algorithm.
+As such, we decided to provide a pre-compiled executeable with a low-complexity user interface.

 In the spirit of open data evaluation, as little encapsulation as possible is used in the source code itself.
 Functions are written with the goal of communicating the entirety of their mathematical operations to the reader, provided he has some understanding of functions and structs.
-We encourage you, the end user, to read our source code when working with qAlgorithms.
+We encourage you, the end user, to read our source code when working with `qAlgorithms`.
 This increases the chance for errors to be found and keeps the project maintainable.

 We are always open for suggestions and feedback regarding your useage of our algorithms,